The Academic Standards Committee meets three times a year to review appeals. Meetings are held:

 - there are documented compelling and unforeseen reasons why the standards for satisfactory academic progress were not met, and

-- there is high probability that the student’s cumulative GPA can be raised to 2.0 or higher in no more than one additional Fall or Winter semester of coursework.
+- there is high probability that the student’s cumulative GPA can be raised to 2.0 or higher in no more than one additional Fall or Spring semester of coursework.
 This is determined by having a Quality Point Deficiency of no more than 10 points as determined by the GPA Repair Calculator.

 Students make the appeal by submitting an Academic Standing Appeals package to the Registrar’s Office.
 The deadline to submit this appeal package will be specified in the notification letter and email sent to the student.